 Why, hello there!

 My collage work lives in a world of mystique, whimsy, and possibility.
 I am drawn towards the wild and the seemingly untamable.
-I am drawn towards creating home and heritage.
+I am drawn towards creating home and rediscovering heritage.
 I am also drawn towards humor and the uncanny as adaptations for and reactions to an increasingly volatile world.
 I love organic objects, shapes, and materials, and use them to create familiar, yet foreign landscapes and spaces.

 In the realm of music, I’ve been writing and recording for over a decade.
 I’ve had the great opportunity to tour across the United States several times, as well as Europe and Japan.
+A song can quite literally really take you places.

-Outside of these practices, you can find me hiking with my wife, watching Severance or Twin Peaks with our cats, or drinking non-alcoholic Budweiser.
+Outside of these practices, you can find me hiking with my wife, watching Severance or Twin Peaks with our cats, or drinking a non-alcoholic Budweiser.

 Thanks again for stopping by my little bit of the world wide web.
 Since you clicked ‘about,’ you may want to know a bit more about me and my practice.